gaddisa/Human-Activity-Recognition/README.md

 ## Additional Information

-For more details, please refer to the [documentation](documentation.md) and [code repository](https://github.com/yourusername/Human-Activity-Recognition).

 ---

 ## Contact

-For inquiries or collaborations, feel free to contact me at [your_email@example.com](mailto:your_email@example.com).
+For inquiries or collaborations, feel free to contact me at gaddisaolex@gmail.com.